plexguide/Unraid_Intel-ARC_Deployment/README.md

     sudo systemctl enable tdarr_node_killer.service
     ```

-By following these steps, the script will run automatically on startup and ensure that it stays active in the background, managing your GPU resources efficiently.
+This ensures the script runs automatically and manages your GPU resources even if you’re not on Unraid.

 ---

 ## Backup and Recovery Tips

-Before making significant changes to your Unraid setup, Plex configurations, or Docker containers, it's essential to create backups.
-Here are some tips:

-1. **Backup Plex Configurations**:
+Before making changes:

-   - Use the built-in Plex backup tools to save your library metadata, watch history, and other settings.
+- Backup Plex configs (metadata, watch history, etc.).
-   - Regularly back up the Plex configuration folder (`/config`) to ensure you can restore your setup if needed.

-2. **Backup Docker Containers**:
-   - Create backups of your Docker container templates in Unraid.
-This makes it easy to redeploy containers with the same settings if something goes wrong.
-   - Consider using Unraid’s built-in backup features or plugins like CA Backup/Restore Appdata to automate this process.

-3. **Backup Unraid Configuration**:
+- Backup Docker templates so you can quickly restore containers.
-   - Regularly back up your Unraid flash drive.
-This contains your Unraid license, configuration, and other critical settings.
+- Backup your Unraid flash drive so you don’t lose your server setup.
-   - Use the Unraid GUI to download a backup of your flash drive, and store it in a safe location.

-4. **Recovery Testing**:
-   - Periodically test your backups by restoring them to ensure they work as expected.
-This is crucial for verifying that your backups are reliable.
+Test your backups occasionally to ensure they work when you need them.

-By following these backup and recovery tips, you can ensure that your setup remains stable and that you can recover quickly from any issues.

 ---

 ## Summary

-The Tdarr Node Killer Script is designed to intelligently manage GPU resources between Plex and Tdarr.
-By monitoring Plex transcoding activity and controlling the Tdarr node, the script ensures that your Intel ARC GPU is used efficiently.
-This guide provides a visual walkthrough of the process, making it easy for beginners to understand how the script works and how to configure it for their own use.
+By setting up AV1 encoding with Intel ARC GPUs, you can achieve massive storage savings and still maintain great quality.
+Adding the optional Tdarr Node Killer Script ensures Plex always has priority access to the GPU when needed.
+With careful tuning and a bit of experimentation, you can streamline your server’s performance, reduce storage costs, and keep everyone happy with smooth, high-quality streams.

+**Found this useful?** Consider clicking the star (★) button at the top!